 Amen V'Amen is supported by its audience.
 That means when you purchase something from one of our partners through one of our links, we may earn a small commission at no additional cost to you.
 Amen V'Amen is also an Amazon Associate, so we may earn a commission from qualifying purchases.
 Thank you for your support!

-“What do you write in a Bar/Bat Mitzvah card?”
+“What do you write in the Bar/Bat Mitzvah card?”

-After all, you want to let them know how much they mean to you (and who this gift is from).
+After all, you want to let them know how much they mean to you, right?